 “Correct.
 Since acts, promoters and venues are fighting full disclosure all-in pricing that consumers want, TM is unilaterally doing this.
 Needless to say a major promoter has already written to us demanding we stop.
 Go ahead and print if you want Bob.
 Thanks.
 Irving”

-I love the double spacing.
-Anyhow, if the live music industry cannot sort out this business in-house we’ll see a full scale PR war.
+If the live music industry cannot sort out this business in-house we’ll see a full scale PR war.

 I draw your attention to Hubbard’s post, where he wrote: